conan-io/docs/reference/commands/creator/export-pkg.rst

 .. note::

-    Note that if :command:`--profile` or settings, options, are not provided to :command:`export-pkg`, the configuration will be extracted from the information from a previous :command:`conan install`.
+    Note that if :command:`--profile`, settings or options are not provided to :command:`export-pkg`, the configuration will be extracted from the information stored after a previous :command:`conan install`.
     That information might be incomplete in some edge cases, so we strongly recommend the usage of :command:`--profile` or :command:`--settings, --options`, etc.